Recognition of same-sex unions in Armenia

 Armenia does not recognize same-sex marriage or civil unions.
 However, the legal status of foreign same-sex marriages is unclear.
 On 3 July 2017, the Ministry of Justice reportedly stated that all marriages performed abroad are valid in Armenia, including marriages between people of the same sex.
 Article 143 of the Family Code states that Armenia recognizes foreign marriages as long as they conform with the legality of the jurisdiction where they were performed and contains no explicit prohibition on same-sex marriages.
 On the other hand, article 152 restricts the application of foreign law incompatible with the domestic public order.
-As of 2025, there are no known instances of a foreign same-sex marriage being registered in Armenia.
+As of 2026, there are no known instances of a foreign same-sex marriage being registered in Armenia.
 In 2019, Minister of Justice Rustam Badasyan said that the government does not recognize same-sex marriages.

 Following a 2015 referendum, the Constitution of Armenia has generally been interpreted to limit marriage to opposite-sex couples.

 Legal history

 Background

-Same-sex marriage (Նույնասեռ ամուսնություն, nuynaseṙ amusnutʿyun, /hy/) is not legal in Armenia and there is little public debate surrounding the issue.
+Same-sex marriage (Նույնասեռ ամուսնություն, nuynaseṛ amusnutʿyun, /hy/) is not legal in Armenia and there is little public debate surrounding the issue.
 The Government of Armenia has close ties with the Armenian Apostolic Church, which opposes same-sex marriage.
 In August 2019, the Minister of Justice, Rustam Badasyan, said that Armenia does not recognize same-sex marriages.
 Civil unions, which would offer some of the rights and benefits of marriage, are also not recognized.
 However, as a member of the Council of Europe, Armenia is obliged under the European Court of Human Rights' ruling in Fedotova and Others v.
 Russia to provide legal recognition to same-sex unions.
 Article 8 of the European Convention on Human Rights, which guarantees a right to private and family life, imposes a positive obligation on all member states of the Council of Europe to establish a legal framework recognising same-sex unions.
+The ECHR has also issued similar rulings with respect to Romania in Buhuceanu and Others, Ukraine in Maymulakhin and Markiv, Bulgaria in Koilova and Babulkova, and Poland in Przybyszewska and Others.